 That first encounter doesn’t happen until about a half hour into the movie, which means lots of mindless driving and traipsing around the majestic countryside with the camera crew with absolutely no special effects and limited character development, making for a pretty boring stretch aside from admiring the gorgeous scenery.
 Thankfully, things pick up a bit once the trolls start popping up, but those appearances are still fairly few and far between.
 On the upside, that makes the trolls a bit scarier than prolonged exposure might, as the filmmakers wisely choose to keep their creatures shadowy and mysterious, but unfortunately it results in far few scares to warrant the feature length running time.

 There’s nothing special about the human acting, with the student characters contributing capable Scooby gang hysterics during frightful moments but little else.
 The troll hunter is gruff and stoic, a largely inscrutable character who basically acts as a tour guide as he tells the students about the different types of trolls, where to find them, and how to kill them.
 He works for a secret government organization that is fully aware of the trolls but acts to keep that knowledge from the general population, instead setting up evidence of fake bear attacks whenever breakouts occur.

 The trolls are imaginative and their effects blend in seamlessly with the HD video format of the student footage, making for an extremely polished technical work fully worthy of exposure on the international stage.
 The concept is solid and it’s fun to learn about and see the different tribes of trolls as well as the government conspiracy to hide them.
 However, the overused cinema verite horror format and the fits and starts of action detract a bit from an otherwise worthwhile project.

 TrollHunter opens in LA at the Nuart this week during its gradual U.S. rollout over the next couple of months.
-It's also currently available on video on demand.
-For more information including a trailer and theatrical release dates, visit the film's website.
+It’s also currently available on video on demand.